NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/Storage-Gateway/README.md

 #### Cached Volumes

-Cached volumes let you use S3 as your primary data storage while retaing frequently accessed data locally in your storage gateway.
+Cached volumes let you use S3 as your primary data storage while retaining frequently accessed data locally in your storage gateway.

-Cached volumes minimize the need to scale your on-premise storage infrastucture, while still providing your applications with low-latency access to their frequently accessed data.
+Cached volumes minimize the need to scale your on-premise storage infrastructure, while still providing your applications with low-latency access to their frequently accessed data.

 You can create storage volumes up to 32Tb in size and attach to them as iSCSI devices from your on-premises application servers.
 Your gateway stores data that you write to these volumes in S3 and retains recently read data in your on-premises storage gateways cache and upload buffer storage.
 1 GB - 32 TB size for cached volumes.